 In the aftermath of a flood, many depend on their insurance to help recoup losses.
-Sadly however, stressful situations are often made worse when people find out their Strata Insurance policy does not cover damage as a result of flood.
+Sadly, stressful situations are often made worse when people discover their Strata Insurance policy does not cover damage as a result of flood.

 1. How is 'flood' defined by insurers in Australia?